ashishtayal89/mernguide/README.md

 - Integration with third party dom library.
 - Trigger Imperative animations
 - Managing focus, text selection.

+### When is a ref attached?

+- Class component : After render but before componentDidMount
+- Function component : Before the exection of useEffect callback.

 ### Different Types of ref